Evangelism

 The pond I was given to fish was a women’s dormitory on campus.

-I met and mentored women in this dorm who were interested in discovering more about faith and developing a relationship with Jesus
+In the pond given to me — a women’s dormitory — I met and mentored those who were interested in discovering more about faith and developing a relationship with Jesus

 As these students became friends, we connected about life — through fun together and through spiritual growth.
-It was an amazing time.
 Connecting the importance of a relationship with God with my new friendships was deeply impactful for them and for me.

 But my life looks different now.
 My job has changed.
 I don’t fish as often as I used to in the literal or spiritual sense.